 Best time to visit

 Less crowd can be expected in the evening and morning hours, and the place is also a little cooler.
 The months of winter between October and March are preferred if you wish to visit City Palace.

 Comfortable and luxurious stay options like Hotel Udaigarh, Hotel Chandra Prakash, Hotel Raj Palace, Hotel Ishwar Palace, and Fateh Prakash Palace are available near the City Palace itself.
 You may also choose to treat yourself and indulge in a luxurious and extravagant stay at Hotel Oberoi or Hotel Udai Vilas.

 Tips for visiting

-It is advisable to carry sunglasses, a hat, sunblock, and sufficient
+- It is advisable to carry sunglasses, a hat, sunblock, and sufficient water with you.

-Maintain necessary caution around the delicate relics inside the
+- Maintain necessary caution around the delicate relics inside the museum.

 How to reach the City Palace